-While you're at it, practice being unconditionally happy.
+While you're at it, you may enjoy practicing being unconditionally happy.
 It's free, not terribly challenging, and it is very much worth the effort involved.
 It just takes practice.

-Do you want to be as happy as possible?
+Do you want to be unconditionally happy?
 Just stop setting preconditions.
 Simple, not easy.
 Remember God wants you to be happy, so be happy for God's sake.

 Repetitive chanting is a very ancient form of meditation.